HISTORY OF PASCO COUNTY

 ANTHONY J. PAUELS (died, 1944) was a resident of New Port Richey (then Port Richey) beginning in 1914.
 He built the Hotel Newport, one of the earliest businesses in town, and later served on the city council, at which time he was in charge of Pine Hill Cemetery.
 He was born in Holland, Michigan, and later moved to Grand Rapids.
 He died at his home on Orange Lake on Jan.
 1, 1944, at age 83.

-HIRAM F. PENT married Lucy L. Meyer on Jan.
+HIRAM F. PENT (1849-1939) was born March 29, 1849, at Key West, and settled at Anclote in 1872, according to his obituary.
+He married Lucy L. Meyer, q.v., on Jan.
 5, 1875, in 1875 at the Meyer homestead at Anclote.
 They were married by Rev. James Kilgore, a Methodist minister, who came from what is now Ozona.
-Pent is shown as 29 years old in the 1880 census of Hillsborough County, born in Florida, and is shown as 51 years old, living in Tarpon Springs, in the 1900 census.
 He homesteaded a tract of land on the bank of the Anclote River where the Linger Longer auto camp stands.
 A carpenter, he built the Anclote church/school.
 Children:

 • Sarah Amelia